Sayaw Sa Bangko by Audioboss via Wikimedia cc

 Kuratsa Fok Dance photo by Eva Cular via FB

 Often performed at weddings, Kuratsa is another courtship folk dance from Samar Island that imitates a rooster’s mating movements with a hen.
-Kuratsa has three parts: the first part is a waltz between a male and female dancer, the second part is when the male dancer pursues the female dancer in a chase, and the last part is when the male dancer finally wins over the female dancer with his dance.
+Kuratsa has three parts: the first is a waltz between a male and female dancer, the second is when the male dancer pursues the female dancer in a chase, and the last part is when the male dancer finally wins over the female dancer with his dance.

 7. Subli